Molly McCann: Ultimate Fighting Championship

 McCann faced Luana Carolina on 19 March 2022 at UFC Fight Night 204.
-She won the fight via knockout after landing a "Hellbow" - or spinning back elbow - in round three.
+She won the fight via knockout in round three.
 With this win, she received the Performance of the Night award.

 McCann faced Hannah Goldy on 23 July 2022 at UFC Fight Night 208.
-She won the fight via technical knockout.
+She won the fight via technical knockout in round one.
 This win earned her the Performance of the Night award.

 As the first bout of her new eight-fight contract, McCann faced Erin Blanchfield on 12 November 2022 at UFC 281.
-She lost the fight via a kimura submission in the first round.
+She lost the fight via a kimura submission in round one.
 During the fight, McCann only landed 7 strikes in contrast to the 93 strikes landed by Blanchfield.

+McCann faced Julija Stoliarenko on 22 July 2023 at UFC Fight Night 224.
+She lost the fight by armbar submission in the first round.

+In her first strawweight bout, McCann faced Diana Belbiţă in a rematch on 3 February 2024 at UFC Fight Night 235.
+She won the fight via an armbar in round one.
+This fight earned her the Performance of the Night award.

+McCann faced Bruna Brasil on 27 July 2024, at UFC 304.
+She lost the fight by unanimous decision.

+McCann was scheduled to face Istela Nunes on 22 March 2025 at UFC Fight Night 255.
+However, Nunes withdrew from the fight due to visa issues and was replaced by promotional newcomer Alexia Thainara.
+She lost the fight via a rear-naked choke submission in the first round and announced her retirement from mixed martial arts competition after the bout.

+Professional grappling career

+McCann made her Polaris debut against Julia Scardone at Polaris 26 on 4 November 2023.
+She won the match by submission with an armbar.

+Professional boxing career

+On 3 July 2025, it was announced that McCann is signed with Matchroom Boxing.

+She made her professional boxing debut at Windsor Park in Belfast, Northern Ireland, on 13 September 2025 against Kate Radomska.
+McCann knocked her opponent to the canvas in the fifth round and went on to win by stoppage when Radomska's corner threw in the towel in the sixth and final round.

 Personal life

 McCann struggled with her sexuality in her youth.
 She came out publicly as lesbian at 25 after stating, "I absolutely ran from it until the wheels fell off, until I couldn't run no more."

 McCann is a close friend of fellow Liverpudlian mixed martial artist Paddy Pimblett and a supporter of Everton and Celtic.
 She describes herself as a socialist and a Labour supporter.
 She is an opponent of the Conservative Party, due to her opinion that they had a negative effect on Liverpool and the working class in general, and on 23 July 2022, she led the crowd at the O2 Arena in a chant of "fuck the tories".

 McCann and Irish boxer Katie Taylor are cousins.
 Three of her grandparents are from Ireland.